vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 - name - name of the UI plugin
 - description - description of the UI plugin
 - manifestVersion - supported version of the manifest file
-- containerVersion - the minimum supported version of Cloud Director required for this plugin
+- containerVersion - the minimum supported version of VMware Cloud Director required for this plugin
-- productVersions - list of the Cloud Director versions on which this UI plugin claims compatibility with.
+- productVersions - list of the VMware Cloud Director versions on which this UI plugin claims compatibility with.
 - version - the current version of the UI plugin
 - scope - list of the supported scope in which the UI plugin can be published.
 Currently valid values are: "service-provider", "tenant"
 - vendor - the name of the vendor providing the UI plugin
 - license - license of the UI plugin: full name, license text, SPDX identifier, or other representation
 - link - href to information about the UI plugin
-- module - the name of the main exported Angular module of the UI plugin to be loaded dynamically by the Cloud Director
+- module - the name of the main exported Angular module of the UI plugin to be loaded dynamically by the VMware Cloud Director
 - route - a top level URL route that the module can use to register child routes under
 - extensionPoints - see [Extension Points](#extension-points)
 - locales - see [Localization](#localization)